Nera26/pokerhub/docs/handbook/tournament-handbook.md

 ## Operational Controls

 - Tournament endpoints are protected by a configurable rate limit guard.
-- Table balancing persists seat moves and skips players moved within the last few hands.
-Configure the window with `tournament.avoidWithin` (env `TOURNAMENT_AVOID_WITHIN`, default 10).
+- Table balancing persists seat moves by recording each seat's `lastMovedHand` and skips players moved within the last few hands.
+The window is configurable via `tournament.avoidWithin` or the `TOURNAMENT_AVOID_WITHIN` environment variable (default 10).
 For example, with `TOURNAMENT_AVOID_WITHIN=5`, a player moved on hand 42 will not be rebalanced again until hand 47.
 The seat records `lastMovedHand` so the avoidance window survives restarts.